Mwamitovi/django-form-ajax/readme.md

 In other words, we now convert a non-RESTful app into a RESTful one with DRF.

 - Part 4:
+We refactor the exiting RESTful API based on function based views to class based views.

 ### Contribution guidelines
    - Writing tests (Unit and Functional tests)